Review

 Plug a USB-C cable into your laptop and you get video, data (the built-in USB hub activates), and 90W of charging — enough for a MacBook Pro or a Dell XPS under load.
 That single cable setup is transformative if you’re tired of plugging in a power brick, a hub, and a display cable every time you sit down.

-The USB hub itself is genuinely useful: two USB-A 3.2 ports on the side for quick access, plus more on the back.
+The USB hub is genuinely useful: USB-A 3.2 ports on the side for quick access, plus a built-in RJ45 Ethernet port that activates over USB-C — useful if you want wired networking without a separate adapter.

-If you’re a remote worker with a company laptop and a personal machine sharing the same desk, this feature alone is worth the price premium over the base U2722D.
+If you’re a remote worker with a company laptop and a personal machine sharing the same desk, this feature alone is worth the price premium over simpler monitors.

 Who Should Buy This

-Buy this if you’re a professional who wants one high-quality display to last 5-7 years, values color accuracy, and wants the desk simplicity of a single USB-C cable.
+Buy this if you’re a professional who wants one high-quality 4K display to last 5-7 years, values color accuracy, and wants the desk simplicity of a single USB-C cable.
 It’s ideal for developers, designers, and remote workers toggling between two computers.
-If you only have one machine and don’t need USB-C, the standard U2722D saves $150 with most of the same strengths.
-Skip this entirely if gaming or high refresh rates are a priority — for that, look at a 1440p 144Hz+ IPS panel instead.
+If you only have one machine and don’t need USB-C docking or 4K, the Dell P2723DE saves $200 with most of the same workflow features.
+Skip this entirely if gaming or high refresh rates are a priority — for that, look at a 4K 144Hz+ panel instead.